mmerchante/instanceAlongCurve/README.md

 However, Maya makes instancing objects from a plugin node **very** difficult, so there are some known limitations.

 ### Features
-* It's a dependency graph node, so it works gracefully with Maya environment.
+* It's a dependency graph node, so it works gracefully with the Maya environment.
 * Instance an object by count or by distance between instances.
 * Various rotation modes, including chain mode.
-* Customize how instances look.
 * Customize the instances transformation by ramps evaluated in curve parameter space.
+* Customize the ramps' offset with keys or expressions for animations.
+* Customize how instances look in viewport.
-* Randomize instances transformations
+* Randomize instances transformations.
-* Portable
+* Portable.
-* User friendly, highly flexible
+* User friendly, highly flexible.

 ### Installation
 Save instanceAlongCurve.py under MAYA_PLUG_IN_PATH